The Alchemist (film): Production and release

 The Alchemist was made in 1981, but not released until 1984 (in Norway, on video) and May 31, 1985 in USA.
 Band was brought in to replace the original director, who had completed 2–3 days of filming.

 The film was released for the only time on DVD by Video International on January 7, 2008.

 Reception

 VideoHound's Golden Movie Retriever awarded the film a WOOF!, their lowest rating for a film, calling it "painfully routine".

-Richard Scheib on his film review website Moria.co awarded the film a half a star out of five, calling the film, calling it "dull", and panned the film's slow-paced direction, and ineffective special effects.
+Richard Scheib on his film review website Moria.co awarded the film a half a star out of five, calling it "dull", and panned the film's slow-paced direction, and ineffective special effects.
 Variety called it "a dull, old-fashioned (with gore added) supernatural horror film".
 Time Out called it a "spectacularly low-energy multi-pastiche".

 The film's score, by Richard Band, received some praise, with Thomas S. Hischak in his book The Encyclopedia of Film Composers calling it "satisfying" and remarking on the "elegant main theme", and the book Contemporary North American Film Directors: A Wallflower Critical Guide describing it as "a far better score than [the film] requires or deserves".